 Q. Are there alternative tank cars available?

 Transporting Bakken crude by rail is risky under the best of scenarios because of its flammability.
 But legacy DOT-111s represent the worst possible option.
-All new tank cars built since October 2011 have additional safety features that reduce the risk of spilled oil by 75%.
-Even so, safety investigators and the railroad industry believe tank cars need to be made even safer.
-Some companies are already producing the next-generation rail cars that are 85% more crashworthy than the DOT-111s.
+All new tank cars built since October 2011 have additional some safety features that reduce the risk of spilled oil by 75%.
+Even so, safety investigators, the Department of Transportation, and the railroad industry believe tank cars need to be made even safer.
+Some companies are already producing the next-generation rail cars that are 85% more crashworthy than the DOT 111s.
+Petitioners support the safest alternatives available, and expect that the ongoing rulemaking process will phase out all unsafe cars.

 In the meantime, an emergency prohibition on shipping Bakken crude in DOT-111s—which virtually everyone acknowledges is unreasonably dangerous—is required immediately.
 (Read about the formal legal petition filed on July 15, 2014.)